-I realised how appropriate Revit is for architects and why architects should migrate from CAD.
+I realized how appropriate Revit is for architects and why architects should migrate from CAD.

 Therefore, the same method or principles with which you draw on drawing boards are mostly the same methods and principles you use in CAD but this time you do so in front of a computer.

-While drafting in CAD you have to draw almost everything yourself, which is time consuming and tasking.
-Also in CAD there is no relationship or link between your floor plans, elevations, sections etc …so that when you have to make corrections you have to make it across every relevant drawings.
+While drafting in CAD you have to draw almost everything yourself, which is time-consuming and tasking.
+Also in CAD, there is no relationship or link between your floor plans, elevations, sections etc …so when you have to make corrections you have to make it across every relevant drawing.
 It was pure hard work!

 I feel CAD is more flexible when it comes to editing and manipulating graphic output.

-And feeling this way may make you want to go back to CAD because its just a blank black sheet where you can express your ideas any way you desire just like you would do with papers and pen.
+And feeling this way may make you want to go back to CAD because it’s just a blank black sheet where you can express your ideas any way you desire just like you would do with paper and pen.